Lakewood Motorcycle Accident Lawyers

 Causes Of Motorcycle Accidents

-Not only are motorcycles much smaller than cars, but they are much less common.
-Motorcyclists make up just 3% of all road traffic in Washington state, which means many drivers are unused to dealing with them on the road.
-Academic studies on motorcycle accidents have shown that accidents involving motorcycles are frequently caused by other motorists failing to notice nearby motorcycles or failing to respect their right of way.
+Not only are motorcycles much smaller than cars, they are also much less common on Washington roads.
+Motorcyclists make up just 3 percent of all road traffic in Washington state, which means many drivers are not used to dealing with them.
+Academic studies on motorcycle accidents have shown that accidents involving motorcycles frequently result from other motorists failing to notice nearby motorcycles or respect their right-of-way.

-Here are some of the most common causes of motorcycle accidents:
+Some of the most common causes of Lakewood motorcycle accidents include:

-• A car turning left in front of a motorcycle: Drivers frequently fail to notice oncoming motorcyclists or don’t recognize their right of way.
+• Cars turning left in front of a motorcycle: Drivers frequently fail to notice oncoming motorcyclists or don’t recognize their right-of-way.

-• Rear-ending the motorcycle at an intersection: When a car rear-ends another car at an intersection, the resulting damage is often minor.
-Due to the weight difference between a car and a motorcycle, and a bike’s inherent instability, rear-ending a motorcycle can have much more serious consequences.
-The motorcyclist can be knocked off their bike, run over by the rear-ending vehicle, or even pushed into traffic.
+• Rear-ending the motorcycle at an intersection: When a car rear-ends another car, the damage is often minor.
+Unfortunately, rear-ending a motorcycle has more severe consequences because of the weight difference between a car and a motorcycle.
+The collision might knock the motorcyclist off their bike, the other driver might run the motorcycle over, or the crash might push the motorcycle into traffic.

-• Opening a car door while a motorcycle is coming.
+• Opening a car door while a motorcycle is coming: When people open car doors into traffic without checking for motorcycles, accidents can easily occur.

 • Changing lanes with a motorcycle in the blind spot: Motorcycles are smaller and therefore easier to miss when drivers check their blind spots.

-• Head-on collisions: These accidents can be especially serious for motorcyclists, as motorcycles are not designed to protect their drivers from this type of sudden impact.
+• Head-on collisions: These accidents are especially serious for motorcyclists, as motorcycles are not designed to protect their drivers from this impact.

 Whatever the cause of the accident, it is often bad for the driver but usually much worse for the motorcyclist.
-The Lakewood, Washington personal injury lawyers of The Law Offices of Briggs & Briggs are ready to assist in any type of motorcycle accident case.
+The Lakewood, WA, personal injury lawyers at The The Law Offices of Briggs & Briggs are ready to assist in any motorcycle accident case.

 If you are in need of a lawyer for your motorcycle accident case, you have options